angelaanjorin/Hangman/README.md

 * The player could be asked before exiting the game if they want to leave a feedback or not.
 This feedback could be stored in the google worksheet.

 ## Correction section
-* If a player has mispelt thier name or city, they should be able to have a choice to change this, so that thier cumulative scores are stored under the rigth input.
+* If a player has misspelt thier name or city, they should be able to have a choice to change this, so that thier cumulative scores are stored under the rigth input.

 # Technolgies Used